moduloTech/toolbox/README.md

 Commenting your code is mandatory and part of the process of making friends at moduloTech YaY 😃

+A commented portion of the code **MUST** be followed by a blank line to keep the code enjoyable to the eyes.
+Blank lines are free to use after all!

 ## Classes

 Each Class file needs at least an **author** and a **description** that describes the purpose of this class.
 See example below: